 The Scrappy: Nancy Holbrook, often cited as one of the worst final girls of all time.

-So Okay, It's Average: Critics approved of Jackie Earle Haley's performance as Freddy and the research put into constant waking state, but regarded the rest of the film as another failed attempt to recapture past glories.
+So Okay, It's Average: Critics approved of Jackie Earle Haley's performance as Freddy and the research put into the science of sleep, while also giving Katie Cassidy props for her performance as Kris; some reviewers even wished the film had made her the Final Girl rather than the decoy.
+However, they regarded the rest of the film as another failed attempt to recapture past glories.

 Squick: Damn near everything to do with Freddy qualifies for this trope.
 Even before he was burned, his interactions with the children are unbelievably uncomfortable to watch, especially if you actually allow yourself to picture him hurting the kids.